ThingsProtocol/evec-mini-demo/README.md

 [![Open Source Love](https://badges.frapsoft.com/os/v1/open-source.svg?v=103)](https://github.com/ellerbrock/open-source-badges/)
 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](https://opensource.org/licenses/MIT)

-# EVEC mini-demo project - IoT with Hedera
+# EVEC mini-demo project - IoT with Hedera (evec-mini-v0.1)

 **Project Description** -
 To test the EVEC's IoT API (mini-release version) on Hedera testnet & mainnet.
 EVEC is building a distributed IoT toolkit to enpower IoT developers to manage IoT devices (securely) with Distributed Ledger Technology.

+This demo project is part of the big **IoT Platform Evolution Program**.
+By leveraging the new advanced DLT architecture, we will ecolutionize the IoT ecosystem in **security**, **interoperbility**, **application development**

+More info will be realesed after summer 2019.
+Stay Tuned!

+evec-mini-v0.1 is built with Hedera Java SDK and Python.
+Code has been tested both on VM and raspberry pi (2&3).

 ## CONTENTS
 1. Environment Set-Up